- 3D printing of light weight alloys and material developmentKeren Zohar-Hauber, .

 Here we present some industrial case studies of PeP usage.
 The specimens were polished on a newly acquired PeP machine at the Faculty of Mechanical Engineering, University of Ljubljana.
 The presented work was performed within the scope of Horizon Europe project titled Strengthening the Excellence of Additive Manufacturing Capabilities (SEAMAC) coordinated by Assoc. prof. dr. Joško Valentinčič (Laboratory for alternative technologies).

-• Increase machining efficiency: The benefits of Lehmann rotary tablesNikolaj Konov, KROKK d.o.o.
+- Increase machining efficiency: The benefits of Lehmann rotary tablesSergey Tolstyakov, KROKK d.o.o.

-In the manufacturing industry, where efficiency and energy conservation are key priorities, Lehmann\'s rotary tables offer a compelling alternative to traditional machining methods.
-This article examines the benefits of integrating a 3-axis vertical machining centre with Lehmann\'s 1- and 2-axis rotary tables, compared to using a standard 4- and 5-axis machining centre.
-The focus is on the system\'s increased flexibility, improved setup changeover speed and reduced energy consumption.
+In the manufacturing industry, where efficiency and energy conservation are key priorities, pL LEHMANN rotary tables offer a compelling alternative to traditional machining methods.
+This article examines the benefits of integrating a 3-axis vertical machining center with 1- and 2-axis pL LEHMANN rotary tables, compared to using a standard 4- and 5-axis machining center.
+The focus is on the systems increased flexibility, improved setup changeover speed and reduced energy consumption.

-Another key feature of Lehmann\'s innovative approach is the Rotofix clamping system, which underlines Lehmann\'s commitment to precision and reliability.
-It\'s not just about the rotary tables; Lehmann aims to provide solutions that meet the wider needs of modern manufacturing processes.
+Another key feature of pL LEHMANN innovative approach is the Roto-Fix clamping system, which underlines pL LEHMANN commitment to precision and reliability.
+It's not just about the rotary tables; pL LEHMANN aims to provide solutions that meet the wider needs of modern manufacturing processes.

 We present a revolutionary platform for the visualization of industrial systems, which stands out for its modernity, adaptability and universality.
 It is an innovative solution that goes beyond traditional approaches.